 You may feel as though you need the coffee to get you going in the morning, especially after the clocks have changed.
 But caffeine in general doesn’t help your natural sleep cycle to adapt quickly to the change in hour.

 2. Begin going to bed and waking 15 minutes to a half hour earlier during the week before the time change.

-Slowly moving your sleeping pattern can be the simplest way to help yourself adjust slowly, rather than throwing yourself in and hoping for the best.
+Slowly moving your sleeping pattern can be the simplest way to help yourself adjust slowly for daylight saving.
+Rather than throwing yourself in and hoping for the best.

 3. Try to relax in the hour before bed.

 Cut out using screens before sleeping.
 Drink a non-caffeine drink or have a hot bath will help you cope when losing hours.